AI Automation for Non-profits

 How AI automation works in practice

-We start by looking at where work is slowing things down.
+We start by looking at where work is getting stuck.

-That might be a task that takes too long, a process that depends too much on one person, a lot of repetitive follow-up, or information that has to be sorted by hand every time.
+That might be a task that takes too long, a process that relies too much on one person, repetitive follow-up, or information that has to be sorted by hand each time.

-Sometimes the answer is one small automation.
-Sometimes it is a clearer process first, then automation later.
-The goal is not to force AI into everything.
-It is to make the next step clearer and keep the solution practical.
+Sometimes that leads to one small automation.
+Sometimes it starts with fixing the process first.
+The aim is to make the next step clearer and keep the solution practical.

 A simple example of AI automation in a nonprofit workflow